When to plant Endive in Harrison County, KY

 Harrison County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 16 and first fall frost is October 26.

-Harrison County County sits in USDA Zone 6b.
+Harrison County sits in USDA Zone 6b.
 Endive grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Endive grow in Harrison County County's climate?
+Can Endive grow in Harrison County's climate?

 Your Harrison County Garden Planner — Free